 The memorabilia being sent to the archive soon exceeded the storage space that was available.
 A board was formed of former educators and spent three years looking for a location to establish the archives and set up a museum.
 Several sites were considered, and AOSHS ended up in Wichita where Dr. Eugene Hughes was now president at Wichita State University.
 In late 2004, AOSHS purchased 704 and 708 West Douglas and opened the current office in 704 on April 29, 2005.
 The other side of the building was a rental unit for income until early 2019 when part of our archives was transferred to that location.

-Now, 30 years later, we are excited to announce the development of our new museum and the renovation of our archives, which began in March.
-This has been a long time coming since, being a non-profit organization, our very existence has been predicated on membership dues and monetary donations.
+Now, over 30 years later, we are excited to continue to welcome visitors to our new museum and renovated archives, which we opened in the fall of 2021.
+The establishment of a museum had been a long time coming since, being a non-profit organization, our very existence has been predicated on membership dues and monetary donations.

 We are most appreciative to our members and supporters around the world whose financial support helps us honor the commitment and mission that Dr. Drysdale began in 1989.
 That ongoing support and the continued growth of our membership is vital to the future of the Archives.

 We are grateful for our continuing partnership with DoDEA to preserve and share our history, memorabilia, and legacy with students and employees, past and present, and to promote the many contributions of DoD schools to military families and to the advancement of peace and democracy around the world.
-A special thanks goes to current DoDEA Director Tom Brady, and DoDEA leaders across the years for recognizing the value of our work and for their willingness to support the archives and museum project.
+A special thanks goes to DoDEA leaders across the years for recognizing the value of our work and for their willingness to support the archives and museum project.

-In our anniversary year, we go forth with a new resolve: “COMMITTED TO THE PAST, PLANNING TOWARD THE FUTURE”, and hope that you will join us in doing so by supporting AOSHS.
+In our anniversary year, we went forth with a new resolve: “COMMITTED TO THE PAST, PLANNING TOWARD THE FUTURE”, and hope that you will join us in doing so by supporting AOSHS.

 Share This: